A Rewarding Profession

 The Department of Elementary Education offers undergraduate majors in Early Childhood Education and Elementary Education, as well as dual majors in Early Childhood/Early Childhood Special Education and Elementary/Special Education.
 Each major may be completed in four years.
 Upon graduation, you will be eligible for an Indiana teaching license.

-The dual major in Early Childhood and Early Childhood Special Education will prepare the teacher candidtates to work with children from birth to 3rd grade in an integrated setting.
+The dual major in Early Childhood and Early Childhood Special Education will prepare the teacher candidates to work with children from birth to 3rd grade in an integrated setting.
 In addition to being qualified to teach typically developing children in a preschool or school setting, you will be able to work with children with special needs and disabilities from birth to age 5 within an agency or public school.

 The major in elementary education prepares students to teach children kindergarten through sixth grade.
 Elementary education majors have multiple opportunities to work with children and teachers in local schools and community organizations.
 While gaining a foundation in a wide range of subjects, you'll also choose a specific area of emphasis through a concentration area.
-A career in elementary education gives you the opportunity to help children learn and to work closely with other education professionals to prepare tomorrow's leaders.
+A career in elementary education gives you the opportunity to help children learn and to work closely with other education professionals to prepare tomorrow's leaders

 This major prepares you to to teach in today's diverse and inclusive classrooms.
 Graduates of the program are highly skilled teachers who are licensed to work with both general education students and students who require mild interventions to be successful.

-Required in the major in Elementary Education, specialized concentration area choices include English as a second language, kindergarten and primary education, language arts, math, foreign languages, psychology and counseling, reading, science, state/world connections, technology, and wellness education (options in nutrition and family or physical education).
+Required in the major in Elementary Education, specialized concentration area choices include English as a second language, kindergarten and primary education, language arts, math, modern languages and classics, psychology and counseling, reading, science, state/world connections, technology, and wellness education (options in nutrition and family or physical education).
 Early Childhood majors are required to have a concentration in Kindergarten/Primary.